caemor/epd-waveshare/README.md

 ## Examples

 There are multiple examples in the examples folder.
 For more infos about the examples see the seperate Readme [there](/examples/Readme.md).
+These examples are all rust projects of their own, so you need to go inside the project to execute it (cargo run --example doesn't work).

 ```Rust
 // Setup the epd